suwenyu/OCR-cnn-crf-model/README.md

 ### Assignment 2
 ##### 3(a)
-3a included the implementation of the convolution layer to combine with each CRF model provided below.
+This section included the implementation of the convolution layer to combine with each CRF model provided below.
 ```bash
 python3 conv_test.py
 ```